 - Good Stuff Eatery: Farm-fresh meat.
 Killer shakes.
 Frequented by the First Lady, Michelle Obama.

-- Red Apron Butcher: Go here to get meat for your summer cookout; Also serves breakfast + lunch.
+- Red Apron Butcher: Go here to get meat for your summer cookout.
+They also serve breakfast and lunch.

 - Shake Shack: Classic burgers, dogs & shakes with several locations around the city.